What Makes a Good Wine Cellar? Top Organization Tips

 A grid system will allow you to track and locate bottles with ease, regardless of your collection size.
 Give each column of wines in your collection a letter and each row a number, similar to an Excel spreadsheet.
 This will allow you to note the exact location of each bottle in your collection.

-Temptation’s going to be an issue!
-Place bottles that you intend to age for extended periods in the back of your wine cooler or on shelves out of reach.
+Temptation may be an issue!
+Place bottles you intend to age for extended periods in the back of your wine cooler or on shelves out of reach.
 That’ll keep overexcited hands away from them.
-As well, put bottles that you intend to consume sooner in more accessible positions.
+Also, put bottles you intend to consume sooner in more accessible positions.

 Organize by Style

-For wine lovers just starting to build their collection, organizing your wines by style is a good option.
-Grouping wines by white, sparkling, red, rosé, and dessert styles is ideal if you only have a handful of wines from each category.
+For wine lovers just starting to build their collection, organizing wines by style is a good option.
+Grouping wines by white, sparkling, red, rosé, and dessert styles is ideal if you have only a handful of each category.

 Organize by Price